 About the Subject Pool

-Students who are enrolled in the introduction to psychology courses (PSYC 101 and 102) and Quantitative Methods (PSYC 323) are required to complete one study (or alternative assignment- see below for more information about the alternative assignment) for each course.
+Students who are enrolled in the introduction to psychology course (PSYC 110) and Research Methods (PSYC 322) are required to complete one study (or alternative assignment- see below for more information about the alternative assignment) for each course.
 Students who are under the age of 18 are still required to complete the research requirement, however, they will not be permitted to participate in research studies.
 Rather, students who are under the age of 18 are required to complete the alternative assignment.
 Students who do not complete one of the research requirements will receive an Incomplete until the research requirement has been fulfilled.
-For those students who are enrolled in online PSYC 101/102 courses (PSYC 323 is not offered as an online course), they will have the opportunity to complete their research participation requirement online via SONA either through an online study or the alternative assignment (see below for more details).
-If a student does not receive a passing grade in PSYC 101, 102, or 323 they will need to complete the research requirement again when they retake the course.
+For those students who are enrolled in the online PSYC 110 course (PSYC 322 is not offered as an online course), they will have the opportunity to complete their research participation requirement online via SONA either through an online study or the alternative assignment (see below for more details).
+If a student does not receive a passing grade in PSYC 110 or 322, they will need to complete the research requirement again when they retake the course.
 Additionally, if a student does not complete the research requirement, a student will fail the course for not complying with this course policy.

 The IRB and Alternative Assignments